-Students are invited to collect from the secretary of the School of French information sheets, course descriptions, book lists, sequences of subjects and general information about the School.
+Students are invited to collect from the secretary of the School of French information sheets, course descriptions, book lists, sequence of subjects and general information about the School.
+Students should also consult the School noticeboard for all information relating to first meetings, prior to the commencement of the academic year.